oktadev/okta-blog/_source/_posts/2022-06-19-kubernetes-jhipster-aws.md

 image:
 type: awareness|conversion
 ---

-In this tutorial you'll use JHipster to build a microservice and deploy it to Amazon Elastic Kuberetes Service (EKS).
+In this tutorial, you'll use JHipster to build a microservice and deploy it to Amazon Elastic Kubernetes Service (EKS).
 The Kubernetes microservice will use Java and Spring Boot for resource servers and Vue for the frontend.
 It will include multiple databases and database types: PostgresSQL, MongoDB, and Neo4j.
-You'll secure the service using OAuth 2.0 and OpenID Connect (OIDC) using Okta as a security provier.
+You'll secure the service using OAuth 2.0 and OpenID Connect (OIDC) using Okta as a security provider.
 With Kubernetes secrets and `kubeseal`, you'll encrypt all of the secrets in the project configuration files.
 To generate the project, you'll use JHipster's generator and the generator DSL.

 **Prerequisites**

 Before you get started, install the required software listed below.
-You'll need to sign up for an Amazon Web Services account and a free Okta account (which you you will be able to sign up for later using the Okta CLI).
+You'll need to sign up for an Amazon Web Services account and a free Okta account (which you will be able to sign up for later using the Okta CLI).
 The Kubernetes cluster required to finish this tutorial **does not qualify for free tier on AWS**.
 However, **if you are careful about stopping and deleting the cluster** when not actively working on the tutorial, the cost should be very small, only a few dollars.

 - [Docker](https://docs.docker.com/get-docker/): you’ll need to have both **Docker Engine** and **Docker Compose** installed (If you install the Docker desktop, this will automatically install both.
 On Linux, if you install Docker Engine individually, you will have to also [install Docker Compose](https://docs.docker.com/compose/install/)) separately.
 - [Docker Hub](https://hub.docker.com/): you’ll need a Docker Hub to host the docker images so that Azure can pull them.
 - [Java 11](https://adoptopenjdk.net/): this tutorial requires Java 11.
 If you need to manage multiple Java versions, SDKMAN! is a good solution.
 Check out [their docs to install it](https://sdkman.io/installit).
 - [Okta CLI](https://cli.okta.com/manual/#installation): you’ll use Okta to add security to the microservice network.
 You can register for a free account from the CLI.